 Looking for an easy and delicious dairy-free coconut yogurt?
 Look no further!
 This coconut culture can be adjusted to your desired tartness and texture!

 I had a hard time with this recipe, because everyone likes their yogurt a little differently, and there are plenty of recipes out there.
 I like mine Greek-style: thick, full-fat and tart.
 And plain.

 Well, I feel bad for you, because it is amazing… 7-minute chicken breasts, steamer, slow cooker, yogurt maker.
-I love my Instant Pot (see my review here and buy one here).
-I did see a coconut yogurt recipe using just a warm spot or oven light (but I would forget about it).
+I love my Instant Pot (read all about Instant Pots here).
+I did see a coconut dairy-free yogurt recipe using just a warm spot or oven light (but I would forget about it).

 Watch for some dips and dressing springing from this Instant Pot Coconut Yogurt in the future!

 Instant Pot Coconut Yogurt

 - Total Time: 8 hours 30 minutes

 - Yield: 3-4 cups (slightly less than your starting liquid volume) 1x